- On campus

 What’s even better, is if you have prior knowledge of fabrication, you may also achieve your Certificate III through a formal skills recognition assessment process – how good is that?!

-And when you finish your Certificate III in Engineering - Fabrication Trade (Apprenticeship), you’ll be able to gain real-world experience and earn a living as a boiler maker/Sheetmetal tradesperson, a certified welder or a welding supervisor and inspector, just to name a few!
+Once you've completed the course, you’ll be able to gain real-world experience and earn a living as a boiler maker/Sheetmetal tradesperson, a certified welder or a welding supervisor and inspector, just to name a few!

 You might also like to take your career further by studying a Certificate IV in Engineering to further your skills and increase your employment opportunities in the future.
 We’ll support you with everything you need to complete that course, if that’s the path you choose.